mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Yak: n.
 (Japanese) Yakuza.
 Either a clan member or a clan itself.

 ## Chapter 1: Character Creation
-{{Write a Definition}}
+// Locked for Playtest

+- **S**tamina
+- **T**alent
+- **A**gility
+- **T**enacity
+- **S**ocial

-### Attributes
+### Statistics (STATS)
-Each attribute ranges 1-6 (for Humans) but can go higher for other Metatypes.
-You get a modifier to your dice rolls equal to half, rounded down, of your attribute.
+Each of the STATS ranges 1-6 (for Humans) but can go higher for other Metatypes.

-There are six attributes and four special attributes.
+There are five STATS and four special STATS.

+> Essence was added for Shadowrun

 ---

-**Physical Attributes**
+**S.T.A.T.S**

 ---

-**Body**
+**Stamina**

-This represents the general sturdiness, integrity, and health of the individual.
-It sometimes is correlated to size—trolls tend to have high Body ratings— but this is not a perfect correlation, as dwarfs tend to have higher Body ratings than humans.
-Body’s uses include resisting damage and toxins.
+This represents the general strength, sturdiness, integrity, and health of the individual.
+It sometimes is correlated to size—trolls tend to have high Stamina ratings— but this is not a perfect correlation, as dwarfs tend to have higher Stamina ratings than humans.
+Stamina’s uses include resisting damage and toxins.

-**Quickness**

-Quickness represents fine motor control—manual Quickness, flexibility, balance, and coordination.
-A character with a low Quickness may be someone with an inner-ear problem, one leg that is shorter than the other, or a simple klutz.
-Higher Quickness ratings may belong to charac- ters that are “natural” athletes.

-**Strength**

-Strength denotes what a character’s muscles can do, including things such as raw lifiing power and running speed.
-Strength is some- what dependent on a character’s size and metatype.
-If your character is a 5’3” tall, 115-pound human girl, she’s unlikely to possess an un- augmented Strength attribute of 6.
-On the other hand, dwarfs have a muscle density that rivals that of reptiles.
-Characters with low Strength may be small, skinny, or slight, or simply too busy to work out.
-A high- Strength character may be tough and wiry, know how to use her body to her best advantage, work out every day, or simply be fraggin’ BIG.

----

-***Mental Attributes**

-**Charisma**

-Charisma is a nebulous attribute.
-More than just looks, Charisma rep- resents a character’s personal aura, self-image, ego, willingness to find out what people want and give it to them, and ability to recognize what she can and can’t get out of people.
-A whiny demeanor, a me-first attitude, or an inability to read body language or subtle hints are just a few traits that can give a character low Charisma.
-A character with high Charisma might simply enjoy entertaining others, may excel at making friends and/or manipulating people, or may be all flash and fun with whomever it is today.
-A high-Charisma character might deliver jokes at the right moment, have a sexy way of carrying herself, or com- mand respect because her timing is always impeccable.

-**Intelligence**
+**Talent**

-Intelligence represents a character’s memorizing ability and raw brain- power.
+Talent represents a character’s memorizing ability and raw brain power.
 It denotes how fast a character learns, how much she can re- member, and how well she can execute pre-planned sequences.
-A Intelligence-lacking character might get overwhelmed when confronted with a lot of details and may have a poor memory—especially for facts and figures.
-Characters with a high Intelligence rating will likely be excellent book-learners, able to deal with computer and magic theory with ease, and capable of building (and tearing down!) machinery and electronics.
+A Talent-lacking character might get overwhelmed when confronted with a lot of details and may have a poor memory—especially for facts and figures.
+Characters with a high Talent rating will likely be excellent book-learners, able to deal with computer and magic theory with ease, and capable of building (and tearing down!) machinery and electronics.

-**Willpower**
+**Agility**

+Agility represents fine motor control—manual Agility, flexibility, balance, and coordination.
+A character with a low Agility may be someone with an inner-ear problem, one leg that is shorter than the other, or a simple klutz.
+Higher Agility ratings may belong to charac- ters that are “natural” athletes.

+**Tenacity**

-Willpower keeps a character going when she wants to give up, or enables her to control her habits and emotions.
-Willpower determines whether or not a character is going to take charge of her life.
-A charac- ter with low Willpower might defer to other people when big decisions are being made, for example.
-A high-Willpower character is more as- sured and possesses a never-say-die streak.
+Tenacity keeps a character going when she wants to give up, or enables her to control her habits and emotions.
+Tenacity determines whether or not a character is going to take charge of her life.
+A charac- ter with low Tenacity might defer to other people when big decisions are being made, for example.
+A high-Tenacity character is more as- sured and possesses a never-say-die streak.
 Such characters go down to the monowire because that’s exactly the fragging point.
-Willpower also represents a character’s cool under fire, her ability to resist intimida- tion and manipulation, and her resolve to stick to her guns when the pressure is on.
+Tenacity also represents a character’s cool under fire, her ability to resist intimida- tion and manipulation, and her resolve to stick to her guns when the pressure is on.

+**Social**

+Social is a nebulous STATS.
+More than just looks, Social represents a character’s personal aura, self-image, ego, willingness to find out what people want and give it to them, and ability to recognize what she can and can’t get out of people.
+A whiny demeanor, a me-first attitude, or an inability to read Stamina language or subtle hints are just a few traits that can give a character low Social.
+A character with high Social might simply enjoy entertaining others, may excel at making friends and/or manipulating people, or may be all flash and fun with whomever it is today.
+A high-Social character might deliver jokes at the right moment, have a sexy way of carrying herself, or com- mand respect because her timing is always impeccable.

 ---

-**Special Attributes**
+**Special**

-Please note Resonance is not used in Twelvefold if it is referenced ignore it.
+Please note Resonance is not used in Sixfinity if it is referenced ignore it.

 **Magic**

-Not all characters have this attribute; it is only for magic-using characters, who are generally referred to as Awakened characters.
-It measures their strength in channeling mana into spectacular effects.
+Not all characters have this STATS; it is only for magic-using characters, who are generally referred to as Awakened characters.
+It measures their Stamina in channeling mana into spectacular effects.

 **Reaction**

 A character’s Reaction is, quite simply, her physical reflexes—how quickly she can react to a changing situation, and how well she can dodge the physical slings and arrows that shadowrunning brings.
 A character with a high Reaction is more likely to be on top of a situation and will be in a better position to react to danger, while low-Reaction characters will lag behind.
+Think of it like your Reflex saving throw from other games.

-Reaction = (Quickness + Intelligence) /2 Rounded down.
-E.g., Quickness 6 and Intelligence 2 → Reaction 4.
+Reaction = (Agility + Talent) /2 Rounded down.
+E.g., Agility 6 and Talent 2 → Reaction 4.

+**Intuition**

+Intuition is your gut instinct, your sudden inspiration, your flash of insight that doesn’t seem to make any sense but still works.
+Intuition helps characters react to danger, perceive threats, and resist some magic threats.
+Think of it like your Mental saving throw from other games.

+Intuition = (Talent + Tenacity) /2 Rounded Down E.g., Talent 2 and Wisdom 4 -> Intuition 3

 **Essence**

-All characters have this attribute, starting at 6.
+All characters have this STATS, starting at 6.
 It is a measure of how many augmentations characters can hold.
-The metahuman body can only contain so much ’ware before it loses the small spark that separates a living being from a machine.
-This attribute primarily exists due to the degrees of difference between biology and technology—it simply does not flow well through technology and becomes limited as your Essence declines (specifically, anytime your Essence goes below any whole integer, you lose a corresponding point of Magic or Resonance).
+The metahuman Stamina can only contain so much ’ware before it loses the small spark that separates a living being from a machine.
+This STATS primarily exists due to the degrees of difference between biology and technology—it simply does not flow well through technology and becomes limited as your Essence declines (specifically, anytime your Essence goes below any whole integer, you lose a corresponding point of Magic or Resonance).
 Also, some magic, particularly healing magic, has less of an effect on you as you gain more augmentations.
 Finally, if your Essence ever reaches 0, you die

 ---